John Stanley-9 June 1355

 The Earl held his hands in the air, jerked them down again all whilst shaking his head.

-‘It tells us nothing,’ he said, ‘but I will make some quiet enquiries about who actually chose the location for the hunt this afternoon.
+The Earl started.
+‘Oh…Oh.
+I will make some quiet enquiries about who actually chose the location for the hunt this afternoon.
 There may be a clue in that or there may not.
 All we do know is that if you had not been there, Ximene may well be dead or in captivity by now!’

 After a short pause in which he surveyed the surrounding woodland, the Earl continued, ‘Now.
 Back to Ximene.
 We must not slacken in our protection of her, so both you and Piers must come to the feast tomorrow.
 The Prince has made a decision to hold the feast in the open air.
 This will make it possible for far more people to attend.’